Avinash79915/We-learn/Welearn-frontend-hackathon/README.md

 ## Contributing

-MeTrack is an open source project, and contributions of any kind are welcome and appreciated.
-Open issues, bugs, and feature requests are all listed in the [issues](https://github.com/mukulrajpoot262610/metrack-frontend-hackathon/issues) tab if any.
+We learn is an open source project, and contributions of any kind are welcome and appreciated.
+Open issues, bugs, and feature requests are all listed in the [issues](https://github.com/mukulrajpoot262610/We learn-frontend-hackathon/issues) tab if any.

 Feel free to make feature requests.
 Easy bugs and features will be tagged with the `good first issue` label.

-View [CONTRIBUTING.md](https://github.com/mukulrajpoot262610/metrack-frontend-hackathon/blob/main/CONTRIBUTING.md) to learn about the style guide, folder structure, scripts, and how to contribute.
+View [CONTRIBUTING.md](https://github.com/mukulrajpoot262610/We learn-frontend-hackathon/blob/main/CONTRIBUTING.md) to learn about the style guide, folder structure, scripts, and how to contribute.

 ## Contributors